 - Withdrawals from the account are tax-free.

 - Neither income earned within a TFSA nor withdrawals from it affect eligibility for federal income-tested benefits and credits, like future Old Age Security (OAS) income.

 - Anything you withdraw can be re-contributed in a following year, in addition to that year’s contribution limit.

-- The annual contribution limit is indexed to inflation in $500 increments.
+- The annual contribution limit is indexed to inflation in $500 increments, that happened recently!

 Since inception, here are the annual and cumulative limits assuming no withdrawals over that period were made:

-Conceivably by now, some couples might be well over $200,000 in combined invested assets thanks to TFSA assets held and grown inside this powerful account over the last decade.
+Conceivably by now, some couples might be approaching $300,000 in combined invested assets thanks to TFSA assets held and grown inside this powerful account over the last decade+.

-So, if you haven’t already thought about it, here are some of my favourite ways I tell readers they can save and invest with a TFSA.
+So, if you haven’t already thought about it, here are some of my favourite ways I tell readers they can use the TFSA.

 If you’ve already saved for kids’ education using a Registered Education Savings Plan (RESP) then you should know your TFSA is a great place to save more for your kids’ education.
 As you know from my list above, you’ll have zero taxes on the growth within the plan and there will be no tax consequences with this account if your children choose not to go to college or university – like the RESP has.